 Sandy and Martha were each awarded a British Citizen Award in January 2017 for their work with Pass IT On.

 Damian Czop – IT Technician and Volunteer Co-ordinator

 Damian Czop is Pass IT On’s IT technician and Volunteer Co-ordinator.
 Damian moved to the UK from Poland five years ago, and has been studying with the Open University as well as working.
 He’s passionate about software engineering and coding, and has some really exciting plans for volunteer learning and development.
 He was a regular volunteer with Pass IT On before moving into paid employment with us, so brings both experience and first-hand knowledge of being a volunteer to the role.

 Helen Russell – Administrator Plus

 Helen worked for nearly twenty years as a curator at the National Library of Scotland before changing direction and moving to work in the voluntary sector as an Information Worker at the Special Needs Information Point, based at the Royal Hospital for Sick Children in Edinburgh.

 Helen joined Pass IT On in 2011.
-She studied computers, the internet and society at the Open University.
+She studied computers, the internet and society at the Open University and is a member of the British Computer Society.
 In her spare time she enjoys photography and live music, and as a conservation volunteer in rural East Lothian she helps to monitor the welfare and wellbeing of a small band of Exmoor ponies on a conservation grazing project.

-We have a group of regular volunteers from various walks of life – several of whom have been with us for more than ten years.
+We have a group of regular volunteers from various walks of life – many of whom have been with us for over ten years.
 We would not be able to deliver our service as effectively without them.
 Find out how you could become a volunteer with Pass IT On.

 Our current trustees are Simon Maclaren, Ian Currie, Kirstin Corrie and Lydia Morrow.
 They bring a range of invaluable skills and experience to their role.